revX · October 13, 2025

 Growth That Came Unexpectedly

-When asked about the small win that snowballed, Liezel’s answer was big: COVID-19.Lockdown accelerated digital adoption in South Africa.
+When asked about a small win that snowballed, Liezel’s answer was big: the COVID-19 pandemic.Lockdown accelerated digital adoption in South Africa.
 Suddenly, consumers who’d never have imagined buying insurance online were doing it comfortably.
-Naked was ready and grew fast.
+Naked was ready and even increased their CoverPause saving from the usual 50% to almost 90% for clients who paused their accident cover during lockdown in 2020.
+This resulted in growth that they couldn’t have engineered otherwise.

 When a Tactic Doesn’t Land